ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 An extension of this study would involve incorporating other architectures, such as arm64, and optionally exploring additional off-the-shelf applications or representative code patterns.

-It might also be interesting to assess the energy consumption across multiple web-based frameworks like Quarkus, Spring, and Micronaut.
-However, at the current stage, I have not found a proper way to compare them due to the differences in application code (i.e., different libraries), which makes the comparison more challenging.
+It might also be interesting to assess the energy consumption across multiple web-based frameworks like Quarkus, Spring, Micronaut, etc. However, at the current stage, I have not found a proper way to compare them.

 If you have any suggestions or are interested in contributing to this project, please feel free to reach out or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption).